hwkns/streisand/README.md

 - `vagrant ssh`

-The `vagrant up` step might take a little while, but now you have everything you need to run streisand!
+The `vagrant up` step might take a little while, but now you have everything you need to run jumpcut!
 In this environment, several alias commands are set up for your convenience.
 To start with, run this command to generate and run migrations and import initial fixture data:

 - `clean_slate`